-The field trip is a trademark of E.MA and has been organized for years, first in Bosnia and Herzegovina (1998-2003) and then in Kosovo since 2004.
+The field trip is a trademark of E.MA and has been organized by Mag.
+Marijana Grandits (from the Ludwig Boltzmann Institute of Human Rights of the University of Vienna) for years, first in Bosnia and Herzegovina (1998-2003) and then in Kosovo since 2004.
 This field training aims at providing deeper insights into the practical tasks, difficulties, and expectations with which human rights officers in the field are faced, and to get a better understanding of the real situation in a post-conflict country.

 The field trip usually takes place in Mid-January and comprises visits to international organisations and institutions and to local and regional non-governmental organizations working on the most essential human rights issues, such as property claims, torture related questions, legal advice, women’s rights, democratic elections, free media and children’s rights.
 Students usually stay with host families and are required to participate in all activities and events organised by the E.MA academic staff, external facilitators from the EU and other experts.
 The field trip is included in the tuition fees for the academic year 2012/2013.